Blue Wildebeest: Profile and Information

 The blue wildebeest is known to exhibit sexual dimorphism, with males being darker and larger than females.

-The blue wildebeest is typically 67 to 94 in (170 to 240 cm) in head and body length.
+The blue wildebeest is typically 67 to 94 inches (170 to 240 cm) in head and body length.
 The average height of the blue wildebeest is usually about 45 to 57 in (115 to 145 cm).

 While males weigh up to 640 lb (290 kg), females seldom exceed 570 lb (260 kg).
-Its tail is around 24 to 39 in (60 to 100 cm) in length.
+Its tail is around 24 to 39 inches (60 to 100 cm) in length.
 All markings and features of this species are bilaterally symmetrical for both males and females.

 While the manes of the eastern and western white-bearded wildebeest are lank, those of the common wildebeest and Nyassalan wildebeest stick up.